edwinb/Idris2-boot/docs/proofs/definitional.rst

 We have seen that  we can 'prove' a type by finding a way to construct a term.
 In the case of equality types there is only one constructor which is ``Refl``.
 We have also seen that each side of the equation does not have to be identical like '2=2'.
-It is enough that both sides are *definitionaly equal* like this:
+It is enough that both sides are *definitionally equal* like this:

 .. code-block:: idris

    onePlusOne : 1+1=2
    onePlusOne = Refl

-Both sides of this equation nomalise to 2 and so Refl matches and the proposition is proved.
+Both sides of this equation normalise to 2 and so Refl matches and the proposition is proved.

-We don't have to stick to terms, we can also use symbolic parameters so the following type checks:
+We don't have to stick to terms; we can also use symbolic parameters so the following type checks:

 .. code-block:: idris